 Whichever you choose, keep in mind that thermostat replacement is a relatively simple, affordable water heater repair.

-Is Your Pressure Relief Valve Clogged?
+3. Clogged Pressure Relief Valve

 The pressure relief valve (also called “temperature and pressure relief,” or “T & P”) is an essential component of your hot water heater.
 Positioned on the side or top of the tank, it releases steam in case of overheating.